 12. Further limitation on rights in sections 5 and 11

-The right of an accused to have his case for bail considered as soon as is practicable, his right to be at liberty as mentioned in section 11(1), and the corresponding duties created by this Part, are limited so far as is reasonably necessary for the exercise or performance by a person of any statutory power or function vested in him which requires the continued custody of the accused, including the exercise of the powers set out in section 236 of The Criminal Code, section 50AA of the Police Act 1892 and Parts 6 and 7 of the Criminal Investigation (Identifying People) Act 2002.
+The right of an accused to have his case for bail considered as soon as is practicable, his right to be at liberty as mentioned in section 11(1), and the corresponding duties created by this Part, are limited so far as is reasonably necessary for the exercise or performance by a person of any statutory power or function vested in him which requires or permits the continued custody of the accused, including the exercise of the powers set out in Part 12 of the Criminal Investigation Act 2006 and Parts 6 and 7 of the Criminal Investigation (Identifying People) Act 2002.

 [Section 12 amended by No. 6 of 2002 s.
 96; No. 84 of 2004 s.
-82.]
+82; No. 59 of 2006 s.
+6.]

 Part III — Jurisdiction to grant bail